Quatadah/Automaton/README.md

 # Automaton
-This repository simulates how automata work
+This application simulates automata with all their needs.